 Are Mai Tai’s For Life Truly The End-All-Be-All In Retirement?

-When Yale Professor Dr. Laurie Santos discussed happiness top 10 tips at this week’s Navy Seal Foundation conference – she discussed “Flow State” drawing from Mihaly Csikszentmihalyi; this is often applied to athletic performance and she defines it as losing track of time while pressing to the limit, challenging yourself, while using our personally honed skill set.
+I specialize in anxiety and resilience work here in San Diego, and a version of this question from clients approaching retirement: is doing nothing actually the goal?
+At a recent Navy SEAL Foundation conference in San Diego, I was impacted by Yale professor Dr. Laurie Santos discussion on “flow state” and happiness.
+Drawing from Mihaly Csikszentmihalyi; this is often applied to athletic performance and she defines it as losing track of time while pressing to the limit, challenging yourself, while using our personally honed skill set.

 This could explain why retirement and mortality rates are highly correlated – just sitting on the couch or retiring on a beach and drinking Mai Tai’s for life, don’t put us in “flow.”
 Even on days off, flow state can be achieved that maximize that relax time.